Hide-A-Pumpkin/Hide-A-Pumpkin.github.io/docs/README.md

 **Human Computer Interaction Intern**

   Advisor: Vincent Aleven, Professor, Human-Computer Interaction Institute, CMU

-  Helped build a web-based intelligent tutoring tool which provides step-wise, personalized and immediate feedback based on a cognitive model for students.
+ I worked as summer intern in the group.
+I  helped build a web-based intelligent tutoring tool which provides step-wise, personalized and immediate feedback based on a cognitive model for students.
-  Built an editor with formula matcher for student input and bound skills with each interaction
+  Specially, I built an editor with formula matcher for student input and bound skills with each interaction

 [pdf]